-The El Dorado Hills Fire Department (EDHFD) provides fire suppression, emergency medical services, special and technical rescue, hazardous materials mitigation, fire prevention, public education, disaster preparedness, and support to many Community based programs within the nearly 50 square miles of El Dorado Hills, California.
+The El Dorado Hills Fire Department (EDHFD) provides fire suppression, emergency medical services, special and technical rescue, hazardous materials mitigation, fire prevention, public education, disaster preparedness, and support to many Community based programs within the nearly 112 square miles of response district encompassing the Communities of El Dorado Hills, Rescue, and Latrobe.
 EDHFD is consistently working to achieve and/or maintain the highest level of professionalism and efficiency on behalf of those it serves, and thus contracted with the Center for Public Safety Excellence (CPSE) to compose a Community-Driven Strategic Plan which will guide our Department into a successful future.